Pine Mountain Settlement School

 Mar 1, 1940 – Techau to Morris

-Techau thanked Morris for his interest; Hatcher will contact Miss Hood.
+Techau thanked Morris for his interest; Hatcher will contact Miss Rood.
 Mentions having visited PMSS over a year ago and talked with Morris and Rood about “extending our work into your County.”
 Since then she has corresponded with Mrs. R.E.
 Baker and Dr.[Howard] Ingling.
 She feels it is “natural that any discussion of children should raise the questions which child spacing and family limitation seem concerned with.”

 Mar 5, 1940 – Barry Bingham (President of The Courier-Journal/Louisville TImes) to Morris